Er-Devanshu/Greykite_Forecasting/README.md

 ## Growth Functions and Trend Components

-Greykite provides extensive support for modeling growth patterns and trends in time series data.
+Greykite provides extensive support for modelling growth patterns and trends in time series data.
 The **Silverkite** model uses the following growth functions and trend models:

 ### 1. **Linear Growth**
    - **Formula**:

    $$ y(t) = \beta_0 + \beta_1 \cdot t $$

    This is a simple linear trend where the forecast grows or shrinks steadily over time.

 ### 2. **Logarithmic Growth**
    - **Formula**:

    $$ y(t) = \beta_0 + \beta_1 \cdot \log(t) $$

    This growth model captures diminishing returns, where the rate of growth slows down over time but never truly flattens.

 ### 3. **Exponential Growth**
    - **Formula**:

    $$ y(t) = \beta_0 \cdot e^{\beta_1 \cdot t} $$

    Commonly used in scenarios where the growth rate accelerates over time, such as viral spread or technology adoption.

 ### 4. **Piecewise Linear Growth**